 What happens is that the cells within the prostate gland begin to multiply, causing the prostate gland to begin to swell.
 This swelling in turns begins to push against the urethra and begins to display symptoms that many men over the age of 50 can attest to, including:

 - A frequent urge or need to urinate,

 - The inability to completely empty one’s bladder,

-And sometime the incontinence and/or sexual dysfunction.
+And sometimes the incontinence and/or sexual dysfunction.

 The good news…

-Is that while suffering from BPH certainly isn’t an enjoyable experience, it is treatable using either a variety of different prescription medications that will help one relax their bladder or actually shrink the prostate itself and in cases where medications aren’t effective, individuals may also elect to have a minimally invasive surgery performed to do the trick.
+Is that while suffering from BPH certainly isn’t an enjoyable experience, it is treatable using either a variety of different prescription medications that will help one relax their bladder or shrink the prostate itself and in cases where medications aren’t effective, individuals may also elect to have a minimally invasive surgery performed to do the trick.